vibbits/material-liascript/protocols-tess.md

 ![advantages of TeSS](img/XgXcCp3.png)

-In this tutorial, we elaborate a series of protocols leading the TeSS users through the process of searching and filtering TeSS content (Protocol 1 to 3).
-Protocols 4 to 7 show how to register manually and automatically training events and material in the [Training eSupport System (TeSS), ELIXIR’s training portal](https://tess.elixir-europe.org).
+In this tutorial, we elaborate a series of protocols leading the TeSS users through the process of searching and filtering TeSS content (Scenario 1 to 3).
+Scenario 4 to 7 show how to register manually and automatically training events and material in the [Training eSupport System (TeSS), ELIXIR’s training portal](https://tess.elixir-europe.org).
 More information about TeSS can be found in [this publication](https://doi.org/10.1093/bioinformatics/btaa047).

 TeSS provides a one-stop shop for trainers and trainees to discover online information and content, including training materials, events and interactive tutorials.
 Following these protocols, you will contribute to promote your training events and add to a growing catalog of materials.
 This will concomitantly increase the FAIRness of training materials and events.